+STRATEGIC ELE MENTS

+Communication Objective Key Communication Risks Audience Current Behavior / Desired Change Message / Info Needs

+also a strategic business decision.

-STRATEGIC ELEMENTS Communication Objective Key Communication Risks Audience Current Behavior / Desired Change Message / Info Needs also a strategic business decision.
-KISKS Change Stakeholder engagement: Stress the importance of engaging and involving stakeholders at all levels in the implementation of sustainable practices.
+also a strategic business decision.
+Stakeholder engagement: Stress the importance of engaging and involving stakeholders at all levels in the implementation of sustainable practices.
 Encourage collaboration, active participation, and the sharing of ideas and experiences to foster a collective commitment to sustainability.
 Regulatory compliance: Communicate the regulatory requirements and obligations related to sustainable practices in the maritime industry.
 Provide guidance on how stakeholders can ensure compliance and navigate regulatory frameworks effectively.
-Communication platforms: Establish effective communication platforms, such as dedicated websites, newsletters, social media channels, and industry events, to provide ongoing updates, resources, and opportunities for dialogue and knowledge exchange on sustainable practices.
+Communication platforms: Establish effective communication platforms, such as dedicated websites, newsletters, social media channels, and industry events, to provide ongoing updates, resources, and opportunities for dialogue and knowledge exchange on sustainable

+practices.

+1

+210

+WORKPLAN EVALUATION

-WORKPLAN EVALUATION Channel / Activity Time O/PR Resources Needed Expected Outcomes
+Channel / Activity Time O/PR Resources Needed Expected Outcomes